Aerial Vision-Language Navigation with a Unified Framework for Spatial, Temporal and Embodied Reasoning: Experiments

 \subsubsection{Cross-dataset Evaluation}

 Cross-dataset generalization is a critical capability for vision-and-language navigation models.
 Inspired by the evaluation protocol in ground VLN \cite{zhang2024navid,cheng2025navila,wang2025monodream}, we assess cross-dataset generalization in aerial VLN by training models on AerialVLN-S and directly evaluating them on AerialVLN without any fine-tuning.
 Compared to AerialVLN-S, AerialVLN presents a more challenging navigation scenario, with longer path lengths, larger-scale environments, and more complex long-horizon action sequences \cite{liu2023aerialvln}.
-As Table~\ref{tab:results_cross_dataset} shown, while all methods exhibit performance degradation under this distribution shift, our method achieves consistently better results across all metrics.
-These results demonstrate that our method exhibits stronger transferability and generalization capability, even under challenging cross-dataset conditions.We further report results of the proposed model trained without auxiliary tasks.
-Removing the auxiliary tasks results in inferior performance in the cross-dataset setting, which suggests that these tasks help enhance the agent’s spatial and temporal reasoning over the environment, thereby improving robustness under distributional shifts.
+As shown in Table~\ref{tab:results_cross_dataset}, all methods exhibit clear performance degradation under the cross-dataset setting, reflecting the substantial shift from AerialVLN-S to AerialVLN.
+Nevertheless, our method remains superior to Seq2Seq \cite{anderson2018seq2se} and CMA \cite{krantz2020cma} on all reported metrics, indicating stronger transferability.
+To further evaluate the effect of auxiliary supervision, we compare our method with the variant trained without auxiliary tasks.
+The improvements in SR, OSR, and SDTW suggest that auxiliary tasks enhance the agent’s spatial and temporal reasoning over the environment, thereby improving robustness under distributional shift.